AsifArefinBonny/asifarefinbonny.github.io/blog/_posts/2025-06-26-quick-dial-launch.md

 ### 🔍 From a QA Engineer's Perspective

-As a QA Engineer passionate about automation and real-world problem-solving, I wanted to treat this like a serious project:
+As a QA Engineer passionate about automation and real-world problem-solving:

-- 🧠 "Vibe coding" approach — for fun, flow, and creativity.
+- 🧠 I used **Vibe coding** approach — for fun, flow, and creativity.
-- 🤖 Leveraged AI to brainstorm, debug, and even write parts of the code and tests.
+- 🤖 Leveraged **AI** to brainstorm, debug, and even write parts of the code and tests.
 - ✅ Implemented **Playwright** for robust end-to-end testing across browsers and devices.
 - 🔁 Setup **GitHub Actions** to trigger tests and auto-deploy builds on push.
 - 👁 Focused on **accessibility, usability**, and **real-world edge cases**.